 customer_idvalue (we don’t care which one)

-Rather than editing the dataset directly, we can create a new clean copy of the dataset, applying our data cleaning transformations with simple SQL statements.
-This gives us freedom to change or add rules in the future and avoids deleting any data.
+Rather than editing the dataset directly, we can create a new clean copy of the dataset - this gives us freedom to change or add rules in the future and avoids deleting any data.

 customer_id are removed:

-We can check that the above query has correctly cleaned the dataset by re-running the original assertion on the new dataset.
+Now we've fixed the problem, we can check that the above query has correctly fixed the problems by re-running the original assertion on the new dataset.

 Continuous data quality testing

-Dataform provides a way to define data assertions and run them as part of a larger data pipeline or as standalone checks.
+Dataform has built in support for data assertions, and provides a way to run them as part of a larger SQL pipeline.

 These can be run at any frequency, and if an assertion fails an email will be sent to notify you of the problem.
 Dataform also provides a way to easily create new datasets in your warehouse, making managing the process of cleaning and testing your data extremely straightforward.

-For more information on how to start writing data assertions, check out the assertions documentation guide for Dataform’s open-source framework, or create an account for free and start using Dataform's fully managed Web platform.
+For more information on how to start writing data assertions with Dataform, check out the assertions documentation guide for Dataform’s open-source framework, or create an account for free and start using Dataform's fully managed Web platform.